-You can import and export PDI content to and from a repository by using PDI's built-in functions, explained in these subsections.
+You can import and export PDI content from and to a repository by using PDI's built-in functions, explained in these subsections.

-The import script is a command line utility that pulls content into an enterprise or database repository from two kinds of files: Individual KJB or KTR files, or complete repository export XML files.
+The import script is a command-line utility that pulls content into an enterprise or database repository from an individual .kjb or .ktr file, or from complete repository export XML files.

-You must also declare a rules file that defines certain parameters for the data integration content you're importing.
-We provide a sample file called import-rules.xml, included with the standard Data Integration client tool distribution.
-It contains all of the potential rules with comments that describe what each rule does.
-You can either modify this file, or copy its contents to another file; regardless, you must declare the rules file as a command line parameter.
+You must also declare a rules file that defines certain parameters for the data integration content you are importing.
+We provide a sample file called import-rules.xml, which is included with the standard Data Integration client tool distribution.
+It contains all the potential rules, along with comments that describe what each rule does.
+You can either modify the import-rules.xml file or copy its contents to another file, and then declare the rules file as a command-line parameter.

 |rep||The name of the enterprise or database repository to import into.|

 |user||The repository username you will use for authentication.|

 |pass||The password for the username you specified with user.|